christosgalano/bruh/README.md

   uses: christosgalano/bruh@v1.0.0
   with:
     command: scan | update              # command to execute (required)
-    path: ./...                         # path to the bicep file or directory (required)
+    path: ./...                         # path to the bicep file or directory (required), relative to github.workspace
     include-preview: true | false       # whether to include preview API versions (optional, default: false)
     summary: true | false               # whether to print a step summary of the results (optional, default: false)